 You should not assume you can pay for everything and anything with a credit card.
 Always check for the appropriate symbol on the door or till, first.

-Don’t get me wrong – many places in Vienna (especially hotels and other places that regularly serve tourists) do take cards.
-But many don’t, so check first if in doubt.
-Even those places you’d think were mad not to take credit cards might refuse your plastic.
+Don’t get me wrong: many places in Vienna (including hotels and other larger businesses that regularly serve tourists) do take credit cards.
+But refusing them is not unusual, especially among small businesses, so check first if in doubt.

 In particular, be prepared to use cash at the Christmas markets (all the main ones have an ATM on site), and at some cafés, bars, restaurants etc. outside of the tourist hotspots.

 Only recently (early 2024) I went into one of Vienna’s most central, popular, and established coffee houses, and a sign on the entrance door explained that it only accepted cash as payment.